-An allergist is a pediatrician or internist with at least two additional years of specialized training and is the best physician to diagnose and treat allergies and asthma.
+An allergist is a pediatrician or internist with at least two additional years of specialized training in the diagnosis and treatment of allergies, asthma and immunologic disorders.

 • Respiratory: itchy eyes, nose or throat; nasal congestion, runny nose, watery eyes, chest congestion, cough or wheezing

-• Abdominal: cramping and diarrhea or constipation consistently after eating certain foods
+• Abdominal: vomiting or cramping and diarrhea consistently after eating certain foods

 • Severe reactions to stinging insect stings (other than swelling at the site of the sting)

-• Anaphylaxis (an-a-fi-LAK-sis): a serious allergic reaction that affects many parts of the body at the same time
+• Anaphylaxis (pronounced an-a-fi-LAK-sis): a serious allergic reaction that affects many parts of the body at the same time

 Types of Allergy Tests

-If you have allergies, just a little swelling will occur where the allergen(s) which you are allergic to was introduced.
+If you have allergies, just a little swelling that looks and feels like a mosquito bite will occur where the allergen(s) to which you are allergic was introduced.
 If you are allergic to ragweed pollen but not to cats, only the ragweed allergen will cause a little swelling or itching.
 The spot where the cat allergen was applied will remain normal.

 You don’t have to wait long to find out what is triggering your allergies.
-Reactions occur within about 15 minutes.
+Reactions occur within about 20 minutes.
 And you generally won’t have any other symptoms besides the small hives where the tests were done, which go away within 30 minutes.
-If your prick skin tests are negative but your physician still suspects you might have allergies, more sensitive intradermal tests will be used in which a small amount of allergen is injected within the skin.
+If your prick skin tests are negative but your physician still suspects you might have allergies, more sensitive “intradermal” tests may be used in which a small amount of allergen is injected within the skin.

-A skin test has to be done in an allergist’s office to minimize the risk of rare side effects.
+Skin tests are best performed in an allergist’s office to assure the test results are read properly and to minimize the risk of rare side effects.

-In a challenge test, a very small amount of an allergen is inhaled or taken by mouth.
-Challenges are done mostly with potential food or medication allergies, and it is very important that they be supervised by an allergist.
+Challenge Tests: A very small amount of an allergen is inhaled or taken by mouth.
+Challenges are done mostly with potential food or medication allergies.
+It is very important that they be supervised by a physician with specialized training and experience, such as an allergist.

-This test involves drawing blood, so results are not available as rapidly as with skin tests.
-Blood tests are generally used when skin tests might be unsafe or won’t work, such as if you are taking certain medications, or have a skin condition that may interfere with skin testing.
+Blood Tests: This test involves drawing blood, so results are not available as rapidly as with skin tests.
+IgE blood tests are generally used when skin tests might be unsafe or won’t work, such as if you are taking certain medications, or have a skin condition that may interfere with skin testing.

 When to Proceed with Caution

-There are methods of allergy testing that the American Academy of Allergy, Asthma & Immunology (AAAAI) believes are not useful or effective.
-These include: immunologlobulin G (IgG) testing, massive allergy screening tests done in supermarkets or drug stores, applied kinesiology (allergy testing through muscle relaxation), cytotoxicity testing, skin titration (Rinkel method), provocative and neutralization (subcutaneous) testing or sublingual provocation.
+There are methods of allergy testing that the American Academy of Allergy, Asthma & Immunology (AAAAI) believes are not useful, effective or may lead to inappropriate diagnosis and treatment.
+These include: allergy screening tests done in supermarkets or drug stores, home testing, applied kinesiology (allergy testing by testing muscle strength or weakness), cytotoxicity testing for food allergy, Rinkel skin titration method, provocative neutralization testing, Immunoglobulin G (IgG) testing for food allergy or sublingual provocation.

 Feel Better.
 Live Better.